spencermeyer/Ruby_Webscraping/dig_oc_build_log.md

 To Do
 -----

-* use resqueue to kill runs where there are no data for. (get it working, at the moment the job just sits in resque)

 * Now succeeded but cannot get capistrano to start up a resque worker.
 Started manually - how long will it stay up?